M.Ed. Environmental Literacy (32 Units)

 Responding to the California Department of Education’s document, "A Blueprint for Environmental Literacy: Educating Every Student In, About, and For the Environment" (see the CDE Website for more information), the graduate department at TCSJ has developed a new master's degree in education: Environmental Literacy.
 The concentration will prepare educators who are ready to assume leadership roles in STEM with particular expertise in Environmental Literacy.
 Further, we will prepare educational leaders who are able to address SB720 which was signed into law September 13, 2018 relating to environmental education.

-The Environmental Literacy M.Ed. coursework provides a close examination of the intersection between peoples, societies, and natural systems, and how to relate within those systems in a humble, sustainable manner.
+Throughout the program, the intersection between peoples, societies, and natural systems, and how to relate within those systems in a humble, sustainable manner are closely examined.
 Educators learn to develop integrated curricula and learning opportunities that nurture PK-12 students' understanding of the natural world outside the classroom, expand critical thinking skills, and prepare engaged citizens.
 Graduates have expertise in developing, implementing, and sustaining capacity building plans for an Environmental Literacy program within an organization, such as a school district.

 - CURR341 Preparing Students for the 21st Century (3)